 Before you can buy Rolls-Royce shares, you need to find a suitable UK stockbroker, and there are many to choose from.
 All stock brokers differ in terms of the shares they offer, fees and tools, so finding the right one for you isn’t always easy.

-To help you out, we’ve reviewed the best brokers that allow you to buy shares in Rolls-Royce.
+To help you out, we’ve reviewed some popular brokers that allow you to buy shares in Rolls-Royce.

 Plus500 is a UK-based CFD broker.
-This means that, unlike eToro, you can’t own shares in the traditional sense, but you can go short and trade share CFDs with 1:5 leverage.
+This means that you can’t own shares in the traditional sense, but you can go short and trade share CFDs with 1:5 leverage.
 All this can be done at low cost, as Plus500 doesn’t charge commissions or withdrawal fees, and it boasts some of the most competitive spreads in the industry.

 You only need to deposit £100 to get started with this FCA-regulated broker, which is a fairly low amount in comparison to other brokers.
 There’s a variety of ways to fund your account, including e-wallets like PayPal, which is another benefit of trading shares with Plus500.

 Our Rating80.5% of retail investors lose money when trading CFDs with this provider.
 Sponsored ad

 Why People May Buy Rolls-Royce Shares

 Rolls-Royce has faced some trouble recently but remains one of the world’s most admired and best-known engineering companies.

 Deciding which shares or stocks to buy is never an easy decision, and it must be the result of thorough personal research.